hugetim/auto-batch/README.md

 # auto-batch

-More performant Data Tables without the boilerplate.
+Faster Anvil Data Tables via batching, without the boilerplate.
 See [forum post](https://anvil.works/forum/t/auto-batch-table-operations/21376/) for more.

 ### Built With